Cartesi & Syscoin Data Availability

 Core Concept and purpose statement

 This project aims to demonstrate the feasibility and potential of integrating Cartesi’s layer-2 solution with Syscoin’s NEVM, enabling developers to create scalable, secure, and decentralized applications using mainstream software stacks and tools.
-This Prof of Concept will fetch and validate raw data from Syscoin DA solution and process it using Pandas inside the Cartesi Machine.
+The project specification will elucidate the optimal method for retrieving and validating raw data from Syscoin’s Data Availability solution and processing it within the Cartesi Machine.

 How will you use Cartesi, specifically?